badrinarayanan17/Agentic-Analysis/README.md

 The following metrics were used to evaluate the performance of the LLM models

-  Sentiment Analysis Accuracy, Precision, Recall, F1 Score, Perplexity, ROCAUC
+  - Sentiment Analysis Accuracy, Precision, Recall, F1 Score, Perplexity, ROCAUC

-### Llama3.1-70b-versatile
+### Llama3.1-70b-versatile LLM Model

   | Metric                      | Value  |
   |-----------------------------|--------|